 “Bank on Yourself” is NOT an actual strategy for reducing college costs, and is actually an expensive insurance product.

-GREAT question–an important one, as the average high school college guidance counselor spends just 18 minutes with each student!
+GREAT question–an important one, as the average high school college guidance counselor spends just 9.5 minutes a year with each student!
 College Liftoff advisors spend as much time it takes, even meeting weekly with our newly on-boarded seniors.
 Each of our advisors meets individually with each student and their family, walking them through the entire college planning process start to finish.
 Read more about our process here.

 That’s great that your student knows what he or she wants to study!
 When we meet with your student, we will discuss his or her strengths, interests and desired areas of study just in case there are similar programs and majors that your student might not be aware of that might be a better fit.

 For example, did you know that The Ohio State University offers 177 majors?
 There might be a program in your student’s area of interest that is slightly more specialized to your student’s passions and strengths.
 We will help you find them!
 Plus, in our consultation, we might find a particular minor that pairs well with the selected major to further ensure future career success or “hire-ability.”

 Of course, deciding on a major is only half the battle–from there your student will need to identify colleges with those programs, and then the daunting task of paying for it all.
 That’s where we can really shine–helping your family invest in college the RIGHT way, and make sure you don’t overpay for the degree.